Why Is Learning Reinforcement Important When Training Your Employees?

 The good news is that learning reinforcement counteracts this curve.
 Learning reinforcement helps learners retain information for longer periods of time, master learning objectives, and continue applying what they’ve learned to their daily job duties.

 At Roundtable Learning, we’ve helped organizations across the U.S. design and implement custom training programs that meet the needs of their learners.
-We know that surrounding principle learning activities with learning reinforcement activities yields the best results by engaging your workforce and boosting knowledge retention.
+We know that surrounding principal learning activities with learning reinforcement activities yields the best results by engaging your workforce and boosting knowledge retention.

 This article will define learning reinforcement, explore its importance, and break down how to incorporate learning reinforcement into training.